 How to Have Less Stiffness in the Mornings

 Stretch Your Joints

-Moving your body is the key to releasing the stiffness your joints get overnight while you were sleeping.
+Moving your body is the key to releasing the stiffness your joints get overnight while you are sleeping.
 The more you move, the more lubricated your joints get.
 Do some light stretching once you get up, or even while you are still in bed!
 Go ahead and reach for your toes and get that blood flowing to the rest of your limbs.
 Pull your knees towards your chest to stretch them.
 Rock from side to side while you are hugging your knees to loosen up your hips.